giovanniboscu/continuous-section-field/docs/sections/sectionfullanalysis.md

 `J_s_vroark_fidelity` is a **method-internal consistency indicator** for the same equivalent-mapping pipeline used to compute `J_s_vroark`.

 Use it to:
 - compare reliability trends along `z` **within the same model and same method**,
-- identify sections where the equivalent mapping is more/less stable.
+- identify zones where the equivalent mapping is more/less stable.

 Do **not** use it as:
 - an absolute, geometry-independent physical accuracy metric.

 ---

 ## Why sharp points can appear without a discontinuity

-For many variable sections, principal inertia `I2(z)` can show a sharp point (kink) when the governing branch changes (commonly near `Ix ≈ Iy`, especially when `Ixy ≈ 0`).
+For many variable sections, any quantity derived from a branch selection (e.g., principal inertia I2(z) or the mapped I_min(z) used by the equivalent-rectangle pipeline) can show a sharp point (kink) when the governing branch changes (commonly near `Ix ≈ Iy`, especially when `Ixy ≈ 0`).

 Important distinction:
 - **Kink**: curve is continuous, slope changes abruptly.
 - **Jump**: curve value itself is discontinuous.

-A sharp visual point in the plot is not automatically a jump.
+A sharp visual point is not automatically a jump.

 ---